zhengheetong/X_Video_Downloader/README.md

 ## ⚠️ Disclaimer

 This application is built for educational and personal archiving purposes.
 Please respect copyright laws and the terms of service of X when downloading media.

+---

 ## 🤖 Credits & Architecture

-* **Project Lead & Visionary:** [Tong Zheng Hee]
+* **Project Lead & Visionary:** [Your Name / Handle]
 * **AI Co-Pilot & Lead Architect:** Gemini
 * **Core Engine:** Custom OkHttp Pipeline
 * **Design Language:** Neon Cyberpunk / Terminal Dark Mode